 I also want to share with you my story of learning languages and all the helpful tips that work so well for me.

-But before we begin and get into how to learn languages easily, I have two disclaimers:
+But before we begin and get into how to learn languages easily, I have three disclaimers:

 - Science has shown that some people have a much easier time learning languages, so do not be harsh on yourself if you cannot seem to learn a language beyond the basics. * *